frankvalentine/OneLife/README.md

 birthcontrol: gives female players the ability to choose when to have a baby

 armour: clothing can be used to block attacks

+nations: players can be assigned to nations, spawning only among their nation's people